 What is SafeZone?

-You can still call or email your School, Division or Placement Coordinator or call Security Services and the Insurance Emergency Helpline without the app.
-SafeZone is an additional service intended as a more efficient and responsive way of communicating with the University if you need assistance in an emergency.
+You can still call or email your School, Division or Placement Coordinator or Security Services and the Insurance Emergency Helpline without the app if you want to.
+SafeZone is an additional service that is more efficient and is a responsive way of communicating with the University if you need assistance in an emergency.
 Use of the service is endorsed by the staff and student Trade Unions.

 If you have a University device, you may need to enable roaming before travelling abroad.
 More information can be found on the IT Services Intranet page.